What does NIRF look at?

 There are 5 broad parameters, further divided into specific sub-parameters that NIRF uses to, each of which has a maximum score of 100 and separate weightage:

-Perception of the institute is calculated based on a qualitative analysis/survey of funding agencies, organizations, private sector employers, research investors, etc. for an industrial perception.
-Academic peers’ perception and competitiveness is gauged by surveys and data.
-The public perception and trust is based on qualitative surveys among parents and the general public opinion.
+• PR (Perception): It is calculated based on a qualitative analysis/survey of funding agencies, organizations, private sector employers, research investors, etc. for an industrial perception.
+Academic peers’ perceptions and competitiveness are gauged by surveys and data.
+The public perception and trust are based on qualitative surveys among parents and the general public opinion.

 Overall NIRF Rank